chris-pikul/mos6502/README.md

 Writting this emulator was a passion-project for me.
 I started it with the motivation of potentially using this in a full NES emulator.
-Additionally, I wanted to test my C++ knowledge and learn more about 8-bit systems and how embedded hardware used tp work.
+Additionally, I wanted to test my C++ knowledge and learn more about 8-bit systems and how embedded hardware used to work.

 For the code-layout, I wanted to do a more "forward-thinking" way of building my classes.
 It should resemble a compartmentalized version of the physical hardware with the bus,